awbla/awbla-student-workflow/content/2-photography.md

 - Is the object centered on the turntable so that when you rotate it, it will stay centered in your frame?

 #### Processing Photos

-Images will need to be transferred from the memory card into our one drive location.
+Images will need to be transferred from the memory card to Desktop then to the appropriate item's folder in the AWBLA OneDrive folder.

 The steps to this are as follows:
+- Transfer the photos from the memory card to the Desktop

-+ Create a blank folder on your desktop and transfer the complete file set(s) over into it.
+   - Create a blank folder on the Desktop
+   - Transfer the complete file set(s) over into it.
-+ Create a copy of the Crabtree Blanks Folder set - which is just six blank folders labeled with the appropriate names (View 1 - Level 1, View 2- Level 2, etc).
+- Copy the *Crabtree Blanks Folder* set and paste it onto the Desktop
+   - This folder set is organized as follows:
+      - Test Shots-Errors
+      - RAW
+         - View 1
+            - V1-Level 1
+            - V1-Level 2
+            - V1-Level 3
+         - View 2
+            - V2-Level 1
+            - V2-Level 2
+            - V2-Level 3
+      - Processed-JPEG
+         - View 1
+            - V1-Level 1
+            - V1-Level 2
+            - V1-Level 3
+         - View 2
+            - V2-Level 1
+            - V2-Level 2
+            - V2-Level 3
+- Open the Desktop folder that includes the photos
-+ Use the start and stop Levels cards to help you identify what goes where.
+- Review the photos, using the start and stop Levels cards to identify the different views and levels
+- Open the *Crabtree Blanks Folder* on the Desktop
-+ The photographer should move any test shots or whoops/mistakes into a clearly marked folder seperate from the final images for processing.
+- Move any test shots or errors/whoops/mistakes shots into the *Test Shots-Errors* folder in the *Crabtree Blanks Folder* on the Desktop
+- Copy the remaining photos, including the Start and Stop shots, into their appropriate folders within the *Crabtree Blanks Folder*
+   - Copy the RAW photos (.cr2 file format) into the appropriate View and Level subfolders within the RAW parent folder
+   - Copy the JPEG photos (.jpeg file format) into the appropriate View and Level subfolders within the Processed-JPEG parent folderinto their appropriate View and Level folders
+- Each of the sub-folders, like Processed-JPEG > View 1 > V1-Level 1, will have at least 26 files total
-+ Each folder will have 52 files total at a minimum.
-This includes the JPEGS and RAWS of the 24 rotation shots, plus the JPEGS and RAWs of the Start and Stop shots.
+   - This includes the 24 rotation shots, plus the Start and Stop shots
-+ Upload the final folder set (6 folders all labeled) to the appropriate onedrive location.
+- Upload the final folder set (1 Test Shots-Errors folder, 1 Raw folder with 8 sub-folders, and 1 Processed-JPEG folder with 8 subfolders) to the appropriate item's folder in the AWBLA OneDrive folder.

 ________